About IDEA

 Grounded in research

-- Increase voting rates and strengthen trust in government and support for democracy
+• Increase voting and strengthen trust in government